Michael4d45/mago-vscode/README.md

   - **@mago-format-ignore** - Ignores formatting for the entire file

 Quick fixes and context menu actions make it easy to resolve issues and control formatting without manually editing code or searching for the right syntax.

+## Automatic Lint Fixes

+In addition to individual quick fixes for specific issues, you can apply automatic fixes across your entire project using the lint fix commands.
+These commands run `mago lint --fix` with different safety levels:

+### Safety Levels

+- **Safe Fixes** (`Mago: Lint Fix`) - Only applies fixes that are guaranteed to be safe and won't change your code's behavior
+- **Potentially Unsafe Fixes** (`Mago: Lint Fix Potentially Unsafe`) - Includes fixes that are usually safe but may require manual review
+- **Unsafe Fixes** (`Mago: Lint Fix Unsafe`) - Applies all available fixes, including those that may change code behavior

+### When to Use Each Level

+- **Safe**: Use this for routine cleanup and style fixes.
+Perfect for automated workflows and CI/CD pipelines.
+- **Potentially Unsafe**: Use when you want more aggressive fixes but still want to review changes carefully.
+- **Unsafe**: Use with caution and always review changes.
+Best for experienced developers who understand the risks.

+### Usage

+1. Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
+2. Search for and select the appropriate lint fix command
+3. The command will scan your project and apply available fixes
+4. Check the status bar for progress and review the output panel for details

+**Tip**: You can set custom key bindings for these commands in VSCode's Keyboard Shortcuts settings (`Ctrl+Shift+P` → "Preferences: Open Keyboard Shortcuts") to make lint fixes even faster.

+**Note**: These commands respect your baseline configuration—if baselines are enabled, only new issues will be fixed.
+They also work with all your other Mago configuration settings like workspace paths and custom binary locations.

 ## Configuration